SwooshMihu/SwooshMihu.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Mihnea and I am a product designer passionate about prototyping, designing functional and reliable hardware systems and developing concepts into solutions by employing the adequate hardware and software tools.
+I love exploring ways in which such activities may be monetized and optimizing them for small scale production.

 ### My story